top of page

 Day 14: Disembarkation in Longyearbyen, Svalbard

 After filling up with one last buffet breakfast on board, we bid you farewell in Longyearbyen.
-We provide transfers to the airport and flight to Oslo.
-By this time, you may already be making plans for your next amazing trip with us into the polar world!
+We provide transfers to the airport or to the town center in case you plan to stay longer in Svalbard.
+By this time, you may already be making plans for your next amazing trip with us into the polar worlds!

 You May Like ...